πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Visualize the lifetime

-Click the button to animate how each variable changes as example() is called three times.
+Click the button to watch how each variable changes as example() is called three times.

 Step 0 / 9